GaryBAYLOR/mixR/paper/paper.md

 # Statement of need

-R programming language [@R] provides a rich collection of packages for building and analyzing finite mixture models which are widely used in unsupervised learning such as model-based clustering or density estimation.
-For example, `mclust` [@mclust] can be used to build Gaussian mixture models with different covariance structures, `mixtools` [@mixtools] implements parametric and non-parametric mixture models as well as mixtures of Gaussian regressions, `flexmix` [@flexmix] provides a general framework for finite mixtures of regression models, `mixdist` [@mixdist] fits mixture models for grouped and conditional data (or binned data).
+R programming language [@R] provides a rich collection of packages for building and analyzing finite mixture models which are widely used in unsupervised learning such as model-based clustering and density estimation.
+For example, `mclust` [@mclust] can be used to build Gaussian mixture models with different covariance structures, `mixtools` [@mixtools] implements parametric and non-parametric mixture models as well as mixtures of Gaussian regressions, `flexmix` [@flexmix] provides a general framework for finite mixtures of regression models, `mixdist` [@mixdist] fits mixture models for grouped and conditional data (also called binned data).
 To our knowledge, almost all R packages for finite mixture models are designed to use raw data as the modeling input except `mixdist`.
 However the popular model selection methods based on information criteria or bootstrapping likelihood ratio test (bLRT) [@mclachlan1987; @feng1996; @yu2019] are not implemented in `mixdist`.
 To bridge this gap and to unify the interface for finite mixture modeling for both raw and binned data, we implement `mixR` package that provides the following primary features.

--   `mixfit()` performs maximum likelihood estimation (MLE) for finite mixture models for Gaussian, Weibull, Gamma and Log-normal distribution via EM algorithm [@dempster1977].
+-   `mixfit()` performs maximum likelihood estimation (MLE) for finite mixture models for Gaussian, Weibull, Gamma and Log-normal distributions via EM algorithm [@dempster1977].
 The model fitting is accelerated via package `Rcpp` [@rcpp].

 -   `select()` selects the best model from a series of mixture models with different number of mixture components by using Bayesian Information Criterion (BIC). @steele2010 show that BIC achieves the best performance in mixture model selection compared to other information criteria.